11. Floating Point

 The Biased Exponent

-The second odd feature of the IEEE format is that the exponent is given as a biased signed integer with the eccentric bias of 127.
-The normal range of exponents runs from 000000012, meaning –126, to 111111102, meaning +127.
-The exponent represented as 000000002 also means –126, and is used for unnormalized mantissas.
-In this case, the hidden bit is zero.
+The exponent represented as 000000002 is special.
+It also means –126, but it implies that the hidden bit is zero, which is to say, the mantissa is not normalized.
 The exponent 111111112 is reserved for values that the IEEE calls NaNs, where NaN stands for not a number.
 The value of the mantissa tells what kind of NaN.
-The hardware uses a mantissa of zero for infinity.
-Software may set nonzero values.
+The hardware uses a mantissa of zero to mean infinity.
+Software may use nonzero values for other meanings.

 Because of the odd bias of 127 for exponents, an exponent of